dcodev1702/AppLocker_Win11-Ent_PoC/README.md

 AaronLocker is a set of PowerShell scripts and documentation designed to make Windows application whitelisting with AppLocker dramatically easier and more practical.
 It addresses the real-world challenges that have historically made AppLocker deployments difficult to implement and maintain.

+1. **Intro to 'AaronLocker'** (7 min, circa Feb.
+2019): https://youtu.be/nQyODwPR5qo

+2. **AaronLocker Quick Start** (13 min, circa Feb.
+2019): https://youtu.be/E-IrqFtJOKU
+   - How to build, customize, and deploy robust and practical AppLocker rules quickly using AaronLocker

 ### Why Use AaronLocker?

 Without AaronLocker (or similar tooling), organizations face significant barriers: